dotnet/roslyn/docs/features/string-literals-data-section.md

 The utf8 string literal encoding emit strategy emits `ldsfld` of a field in a generated class instead.

 For every string literal, a unique internal static class is generated which:
-- has name composed of `<S>` followed by a hex-encoded XXH128 hash of the string,
+- has name composed of `<S>` followed by a hex-encoded XXH128 hash of the string (when there is a conflict, a compile-time error is reported),
 - is nested in the `<PrivateImplementationDetails>` type to avoid polluting the global namespace and to avoid having to enforce name uniqueness across modules,
 - has one internal static readonly `string` field which is initialized in a static constructor of the class,